chloe-glowy/free-time-helper/blog/initial-thoughts.md

 1. The system could be deployed using any database or persistence framework
 1. The system could be deployed using a traditional, separated client-server-database architecture, or it could run entirely on a single machine (e.g., a phone) with the option to have cloud backups.
 This would allow support for end-to-end encryption.
 1. It could use any (or no) API framework or RPC framework
-1. The user interface could use any communication medium, including a webpage, a mobile phone app, an Alexa skill, a doll that follows you around and talks to you, or a chip in your brain
+1. The user interface could use any communication medium, including a webpage, a mobile phone app, an Alexa skill, a chatbot, a doll that follows you around and talks to you, or a chip in your brain
 1. It could be implemented in any programming language and run on any machine
 1. In fact, it could be implemented as a protocol written in English and put in a binder for a person to follow.
 They could accept calls over the phone.
 The user facts storage implementation could be a filing cabinet, the suggestions catalogue could be a binder, the prediction model could be a person who gives an estimate based on their intuition, and notifications could be implemented by another person who calls the user on the phone.